Kubyk01/JNative/README.md

 ## Idea

 JNative compiles JAR and CLASS files directly into native executables without a JVM or garbage collector.
-The key insight: for many application patterns, object lifetimes can be determined statically, allowing us to manage memory deterministically—like in Rust—but on top of Java/Kotlin/Scala bytecode.
+The key insight: for many application patterns, object lifetimes can be determined statically, allowing us to manage memory deterministically -like in Rust- but on top of Java/Kotlin/Scala bytecode.

 **The core idea:**